mrinalcs/mrinalcs.github.io/_posts/2025/03/29/growing-up-seeing-flaws.md

 ---
 title: "Growing Up and Seeing the Flaws"
 date: 2025-03-29
-description: "TGrowing up and losing the magic of childhood, while gaining a more realistic perspective."
+description: "Growing up and losing the magic of childhood, while gaining a more realistic perspective."
 image: "293251.jpg"
 tags: []
 toc: false